Fisker to supply up to 700 vehicles to UK-based Onto in 2023

 The carmaker also said it would begin deliveries of right-hand drive Ocean to the UK market within the first half of 2023.

-The deal comes days after Fisker said it had finalized its vehicle-assembly agreement with Foxconn Technology Co Ltd (2354.TW), including plans to open a U.S. plant in 2023. read more
+The deal comes days after Fisker said it had finalized its vehicle-assembly agreement with Foxconn Technology Co Ltd, including plans to open a U.S. plant in 2023.

 Our Standards: The Thomson Reuters Trust Principles.